channy412/channy412.github.io/_pages/about.md

 ---
 title: About Chanhee Cho
-description: cksgml@snu.ac.kr
+description:
-subtitle: cksgml@snu.ac.kr
+subtitle:
 featured_image: /images/social.jpg
 ---

 ## Interests

+My research interests are in computer security and formal methods.
+I would like to focus on designing and building secure systems.
+In particular, I aim to automate the verification process of security properties.
+.
+*Computer Security, Formal Verification, Automated Reasoning*

+<!--
-My research interests are in programming languages and computer security.
+My research interests are in computer security and programming language.
 I aim to improve developer productivity and software quality through new software tools and languages.
 I am particularly interested in using techniques from programming languages to make systems more secure and reliable.
 Lately, I have been focusing on finding and repairing security bugs in software automatically.
 *Programming Languages and Formal Methods, Computer Security, Software Engineering*

-<!--
 ## Projects
 -->